“He lifts the needy from the ash heap” (1 Sam 2:8).

 Genuinely puzzled, I reached for something, anything to mutter, but could only respond with dubious conviction, “That my family will pass away.”
 That is, after all, virtue’s upstanding answer, isn’t it?
-I knew so well, though, how uncertain my words were and admitted to the dishonesty.
+I knew so well, though, how uncertain my words were and admitted the dishonesty.

-The night progressed, and eventually, I confessed to the sin that I resented the Lord.
-I resented that I knew God because knowing him meant carrying my cross.
+The night progressed, and, eventually, I confessed the sin that I resented the Lord.
+I resented knowing God because knowing him meant carrying my cross.
 I resented him and envied the ignorant bliss of those unregenerate who have no seeming responsibility before the Lord and therefore enjoy their mindless self-indulgence.
 How far I was from the hearts of the psalmists who looked upon the prosperity of the wicked with scorn.
-I confessed to this sin, and several moments of silence later, this Scripture was placed heavily on my heart:
+I confessed this sin, and, several moments of silence later, this Scripture was placed heavily on my heart:

 After this many of his disciples turned back and no longer walked with him.
 So Jesus said to the Twelve, “Do you want to go away as well?”
 Simon Peter answered him, “Lord, to whom shall we go?
 You have the words of eternal life, and we have believed, and have come to know, that you are the Holy One of God.”
 (John 6:66-69)

 My soul wept instantly.
 The heart of Peter’s confession, the empowerment of his words—I wanted to say those words, too.
 Immediately, I knew: my worst-case scenario is to say on my dying breath that I resent the Lord.